pyth-network/pyth-gitbook/token-holders/how-to-vote.md

 ![](<../.gitbook/assets/Screen Shot 2022-10-28 at 12.58.03 PM.png>)

 You'll see a list of all proposals.
-A proposal can be in 4 states :
+A proposal can be in 4 states:
 -  Voting -- This proposal is accepting votes
 -  Defeated -- This proposal failed to pass
 -  Completed -- This proposal has succeeded and executed on-chain